nnellans/ado-pipelines-guide/README.md

 ## parameters (aka Runtime Parameters)
 - `parameters` are optional, and if omitted, your pipeline simply won't use any Runtime Parameters
-- Parameters are expanded early on, so only certain variables are available to use within parameters.
-More [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables)

 Syntax
 ```yaml